These roasted potatoes are crisp, browned outside, tender inside with the right amount of moisture, and never dry.

 Roasted sweet potatoes

 Roasted sweet potatoes are an excellent alternative to oven-roasted potatoes.
-They are as easy to make, with the same ingredients, and have a shorter cooking time.
+They are easy to make, with the same ingredients, and have a shorter cooking time.

 Also, sweet potatoes don't require blanching before roasting.